 Glasgow, Scotland is known for its edgy exterior, hip bars and quirky art students.
 Glasgow is the country’s biggest city and has plenty to explore, from the trendy restaurants in the West End to the popular cultural attractions such as Kelvingrove Art Gallery and the Glasgow Science Centre.
-Only an hour from Edinburgh by train, Glasgow is a popular destination for those who want to explore more of Scotland than its quainter capital.
+With direct trains from London and only an hour away from Edinburgh by train, Glasgow is a popular destination for those who want to explore more of Scotland than its quainter capital.

 Omio is a booking platform that allows you to search and book trains, buses, flights and ferries in Europe, the United States and Canada.
 With Omio, it’s simple to book trains to Glasgow from anywhere in the United Kingdom and vice versa.
 Our search tool can be filtered by date, time, journey duration and price, allowing you to find the best ticket for your journey.

 Want to save money on train tickets to Glasgow?
 Follow these suggestions and get cheaper train tickets to Scotland’s second city.

 1. Get a Railcard

 National Rail offers a variety of Railcards that can help you get up to a third off a train journey to Glasgow.
 Find out more about the different types of Railcards here.